FangYzzz/Mani-GPT/README.md

 # Camera Calibration

-According to the measurement and repeated adjustments, we can get the rotation angle of the camera relative to the robot frame is 217 degrees around the X axis and 90 degrees around the Z axis.
+According to the measurement and repeated adjustments, we can get the rotation angle of the camera relative to the robot frame: 217 degrees around the X axis and 90 degrees around the Z axis.

 <img src="./assets/images/camera_calibration.jpg" alt="005" style="zoom: 30%;" />